People

 Prof. Dr. Jürgen Rühe

-Dennis Rusitov completed his dissertation in September 2023.
+Dennis Rusitov successfully defended his dissertation in September 2023.

 Postdoctoral researcher in the Electrochemical Energy Systems (EES) Junior Research Group at the technical faculty in Freiburg.
 The research is about investigating and improving fluor-free Ion exchange membranes for the use in electrolysis and fuel cells ex- and in-situ.